ufrisk/MemProcFS/README.md

 Building:
 =========
 Pre-built binaries and other supporting files are found in the files folder.
-The Memory Process File System binaries are built with Visual Studio 2017.
+The Memory Process File System binaries are built with Visual Studio.
 No binaries currently exists for Linux (future support - please see Current Limitations & Future Development below).

 Detailed build instructions may be found in the [Wiki](https://github.com/ufrisk/MemProcFS/wiki) in the [Building](https://github.com/ufrisk/MemProcFS/wiki/Dev_Building) section.